 20 years of investing in vital stroke research

-Since 1991 the Stroke Association has spent more than £40 million supporting vital stroke research.
-This research has had a real impact on our understanding of stroke, on the way stroke is treated in the UK, and ultimately on the lives of stroke survivors and their families.
+Since 1991, the Stroke Association has spent more than £55 million supporting vital stroke research.
+This research has had a real impact on our understanding of stroke, on the way stroke is treated in the UK, and ultimately on rebuilding the lives of those affected by stroke.

-In our report 'Saving lives - 20 years of investing in vital stroke research' we highlight the difference that our research has made to the lives of people affected by stroke by using real-life case studies from stroke survivors, family members and researchers.
+In our report 'Saving lives - 20 years of investing in vital stroke research', we highlight the difference that our research has made to the lives of people affected by stroke including real-life case studies from stroke survivors, family members and researchers.

 What impact has Stroke Association funding had on stroke research?

 "The Stroke Association - as our only dedicated stroke charity - is absolutely vital to the success of stroke research in the UK."

 Dr David Werring, Institute of Neurology, University College London.